tinymce/tinymce-docs/_includes/context/priority.md

 There are three settings that determine the priority of context toolbars and context forms: `scope`, `predicate`, and `position`.

-- `scope` - Sets the context toolbar or form as visible of certain content (`node`) or a general (or global) toolbar or form (`editor`).
+- `scope` - Sets the context toolbar or form as: specific to certain types of content (`node`) or a general (global) toolbar or form (`editor`).
-- `predicate` - Sets a function that tests in the current context position against one or more conditions, returning a boolean value.
+- `predicate` - A function that tests in the current context position against one or more conditions, returning a boolean value.
 - `position` - Sets where the context toolbar or form is rendered, relative to the current section (`selection`, `node`, or `line`).

 Generally: